Risk Management with Inventory Buybacks with Sung Kwan Lee

 Revealed Board Non-Independence

 Abstract: Decades of research on corporate boards have wrestled with the issue that board composition is endogenously determined by the CEO and a board and relays incomplete information about board independence.
-This paper establishes that there exist circumstances under which the CEO reveals the private information she has made a board non-independent and that her decision constitutes perfect Bayesian equilibria.
+This paper establishes that there exist circumstances under which the CEO reveals the private information that she has made a board non-independent and that her decision constitutes a perfect Bayesian equilibrium.
 Further, the paper shows that the revelation is followed by a sharp decline in firm value and board monitoring quality.
 The results are stronger for firms in a poor information environment.
 Tests based on sudden director deaths suggest the evidence is causal.

 Does Diversification of Share Classes Increase Firm Value? with Sojung Kim and Woochan Kim, 2020, Asian Review of Financial Research